Dining Out 4 minutes 13 August 2024

 Bib of the Month: Amy Austin, Dublin

-Explore what our Inspectors loved about this lively spot in the Irish capital, plus hear from Head Chef Victor Lara
+Explore what our Inspectors loved about this lively spot in the Irish capital, plus hear from Head Chef Victor Lara.

 The Bib Gourmand award is our way of recognising restaurants that offer good food at a great price.
 While all Bib Gourmands are unique in style and approach, they share the same spirit of generosity and a commitment to quality cooking.
-That’s why, in this series, we’re highlighting the Michelin Inspectors' Bib of the Month.
-These restaurants are the bedrock of the Michelin selection, providing an affordable dining option that doesn’t skimp on precision, skill or flavour.
+That’s why, in this series, we’re highlighting the MICHELIN Guide Inspectors' Bib of the Month.
+These restaurants are the bedrock of our selection, providing an affordable dining option that doesn’t skimp on precision, skill or flavour.
 From cosy pubs to buzzing counters, we’ve got a Bib for you.

 Our latest Bib of the Month is Amy Austin in Dublin, a restaurant which provides not just brilliant value and generosity of spirit, but also the bustling, celebratory atmosphere common to many Bib Gourmand restaurants.

-This is what one of our Michelin Inspectors had to say on why Amy Austin is such a success:
+This is what one of our Inspectors had to say on why Amy Austin is such a success:

 “What a terrific part of the Dublin dining scene this is.
 Due to its unusual location on the ground floor of a multi-storey car park, it’s something of a hidden gem – but oh what a gem it is.
 It’s located in a buzzy area of the city and that buzz only continues inside the restaurant, where wine on tap is a key contributor to the quirky, lively vibe.
 The cooking itself is a delightful example of how to harmoniously meld a range of global influences.
 The sharing plates, which all have reasonable price tags, are skilfully executed and above all wholly satisfying.”